thirstyape/Easy-Password-Validator/README.md

 To use this library either clone a copy of the repository or check out the NuGet package

 ### Usage

-There are two parts to this library: score checking and validation testing.
-Testing a password will perform both actions.
-The score checking will provide an overall score to a password which is the sum of all test scores.
-The validation testing will return whether a password passed or failed the tests.

 **Basic Example**